impactoss/impactoss-admin-quick-start-guide/intro/management.md

 ##### List view

-So any list view (see 'Recommendations list' pictured below) admin users will be offered with additional options:
+So on any list view (see 'Recommendations list' pictured below) admin users will be offered with additional options:

 1. **Batch edit options** to update multiple list items at once
 2. **Item select options** to select one or more items for batch editing